Chalco Hills Recreation Area: Recreation

+A miniature fence and scene at the base of a tree trunk in Chalco Hills Recreation Area, part of a Fairy Garden.

 Wehrspann Lake

 Wehrspann Lake is a man-made reservoir that covers 246 acre and is up to 30 ft deep.
 It is located on tributary streams that flow into Papillion Creek.
 A "universally accessible" fishing pier and boat launch provide fishing access to Wehrspann Lake.
 On the southeast side of the lake, a waterfowl viewing platform permits closer observation of the numerous species of birds that frequent the area.
 The lake is stocked with a variety of fish species including bluegill, channel and blue catfish, crappie, largemouth bass, walleye, and carp.

 Natural resources

 Chalco Hills also has an arboretum of native plants of the region including prairie grasses, trees and flowers.
 Much of the recreation area has been replanted with native species of trees and grasses.
 The recreation area is popular for bird watching and is frequented by a number of species throughout the year.
 A small herd of white-tailed deer also reside in the area.